Mona1Tarek/House-Price-Prediction/README.md

-# House-Price-Prediction

-Sure, here's a README file for a GitHub repository focusing on a House Price Prediction project:

----

 # House Price Prediction

 Welcome to the House Price Prediction project repository!
 This project aims to predict house prices using machine learning techniques based on various features.